 One of the most important goals of life after divorce is financial independence.
 But, in many situations of domestic violence, victims are often afraid to file for divorce for fear that they will not be able to survive financially without their abuser.

-This is why the definition of domestic abuse has changed in Colorado New legislation has expanded the definition of domestic abuse in order to better protect victims and give them legal control they need to achieve financial independence, especially in cases of divorce.
+This is why the definition of domestic abuse has changed in Florida New legislation has expanded the definition of domestic abuse in order to better protect victims and give them legal control they need to achieve financial independence, especially in cases of divorce.

 What Constitutes Financial Control?

-CRS 13-14-100(2) now states that domestic abuse is no longer limited to threats of violence and physical harm, but also includes, “mental and emotional abuse, financial control, document control, property control, and other types of control that make a victim more likely to return to an abuser to due to fear of retaliation or inability to meet basic needs.”
+Domestic abuse is no longer limited to threats of violence and physical harm, but also includes, “mental and emotional abuse, financial control, document control, property control, and other types of control that make a victim more likely to return to an abuser to due to fear of retaliation or inability to meet basic needs.”

 Financial control is essentially any type of control that prevents a victim from divorcing or leaving their abuser for fear of being financial bereft or unstable.
 This can appear in a variety of ways: